-Exemption Thresholds: The Fatal Deduction Limits for Foreign Expats in the Korean Tax System.
+Exemption Thresholds: The Essential Deduction Limits for Foreign Expats in the Korean Tax System.

 Failure to correctly identify and report these exemption limits results in severe penalties from the National Tax Service (NTS).